efarrer/gmash/README.md

 # gmash
-A simple way to grant a secure ssh shell to your current account.
+A simple way to open a secure ssh shell to your account.

+# BUILDING
+go get -u github.com/golang/dep/... dep ensure go build